AlanOng2004/CTF_notes/CTFs/CrewCTF2025/Web/Love_Notes/Love_Notes.md

 >      { title: '...' }
 >    ];

-This tells me that the flag is stored in the enviroment.
+This tells me that the flag is an enviromental variable.

 ### Next we have **bot.js**: